vvduth/ai-workflow-blog/generated_posts/blog.md

     return response.output_text
 ```

+## Updating the Article Draft Generator

-update generate_article_draft to accept feedback and previous draft as input
+We need to update `generate_article_draft` to accept feedback and the previous draft as input:

 ```python
 def generate_article_draft(